Ronna McDaniel: RNC chair

-Election as chairwoman
+Election as chair

 On November 13, 2016, Reince Priebus, chairman of the RNC, was announced as the new White House Chief of Staff, thereby turning the RNC chairman election into an open seat election.
 Soon afterward, several candidates were reported as likely to seek the position, including McDaniel.
 On December 14, 2016, McDaniel was chosen by then president-elect Trump as his recommendation to replace Priebus.
-She served as deputy chairwoman before her formal election.
-She was officially elected as RNC chairwoman on January 19, 2017 by unanimous vote, becoming the second woman (after Mary Louise Smith) in RNC history to hold the post.
+She served as deputy chair before her formal election.
+She was officially elected as RNC chair on January 19, 2017, by unanimous vote, becoming the second woman (after Mary Louise Smith) in RNC history to hold the post.
 According to The Washington Post, Trump requested that she stop using her maiden name, and McDaniel subsequently did not use it in official communications.
 McDaniel denies that Trump pressured her to change the name.

-McDaniel was re-elected as RNC chairwoman in unanimous elections in both 2019 and 2021, with the endorsement of Trump in both elections.
+McDaniel was re-elected as RNC chair in unanimous elections in both 2019 and 2021, with the endorsement of Trump in both elections.

-On January 27, 2023, McDaniel was re-elected to stand as the Chairwoman for the RNC going into the 2024 US presidential election, fending off challenges from Harmeet Dhillon and Mike Lindell and winning a fourth term.
-After her victory, McDaniel stated that she would not seek a fifth term as RNC Chairwoman.
-She is the longest-served RNC chairwoman since the Civil War.
+On January 27, 2023, McDaniel was re-elected to stand as the Chair for the RNC going into the 2024 U.S. presidential election, fending off challenges from Harmeet Dhillon and Mike Lindell and winning a fourth term.
+After her victory, McDaniel stated that she would not seek a fifth term as RNC Chair and further announced she would resign on advice from Donald Trump after he won the 2024 South Carolina Republican presidential primary.
+She was the longest-serving RNC chair since the Civil War.
+Her term ended on March 8, 2024.